Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning

 \subsubsection{Quantitative Comparisons.}

 We use the VGG Cell dataset of synthetic cells as the source domain, and test our disentangled transfer learning method on two target domains with real-cell images: MBM Cell and DCC Cell.
-As shown in Table~\ref{tab:t1}(a), when using a few annotated images in the target dataset for model transfer (e.g., $N=7$ in MBM Cell and $N=10$ in DCC Cell),, our method outperforms two recent methods (FCRA-A~\cite{xie2018microscopy} and Count-ception~\cite{CohenBGLB17}) and is comparable to the state-of-the-art (SAU-Net~\cite{guo2019sau}).
+As shown in Table~\ref{tab:t1}, when using a few annotated images in the target dataset for model transfer (e.g., $N=7$ in MBM Cell and $N=10$ in DCC Cell), our method (i.e., {\it Ours} in Table~\ref{tab:t1}) outperforms two recent methods (FCRA-A~\citet{xie2018microscopy} and Count-ception~\citet{CohenBGLB17}) and is comparable to the state-of-the-art (SAU-Net~\citep{guo2019sau}).
 Note that, SAU-Net requires annotating all the target-domain training images for training, but our method only uses a few annotation images in the target domain.
-In the second comparison, we trained our cell counting network in Fig.~\ref{fig:2}(a) on a few annotated images in the target domain directly, without any transfer on a pretrained model or synthetic target-domain images.
-The performance of this direct training is much lower than our transfer method.
+In the second comparison, we trained our cell counting network as shown in Figure~\ref{fig:2_a} on a few annotated images in the target domain directly, without any transfer on a pretrained model or synthetic target-domain images.
+The performance (i.e., {\it Only train with $N$ samples} in Table~\ref{tab:t1}) of this direct training is much lower than our transfer method.